 Credit risk is the risk of a financial loss to the Group if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
 The Group's exposure to credit risk arises principally from its receivables from customers.
-The Company's exposure to credit risk arises principally from trade receivables.
+The Company's exposure to credit risk arises principally from loans and advances to subsidiary.